by Nils Osmar. Updated December 4, 2023. Medical Disclaimer

 - Getting some sun exposure.

-- Doing prolonged fasting or fasting mimicking diets (when we’re not sick) to reboot our immune systems.
+- Doing prolonged fasting or fasting mimicking diets (when we’re not sick) to keep our immune systems strong.

 - Good ventilation.